BushLife - A Guided Duck Hunt

 A harvested mallard duck on the riverbank of the Otonabee River in Ontario

-I chose birds for my first hunt.
-I don’t exactly know what it is, but the thought of field-dressing a deer just wasn’t in my wheelhouse at this point.
-A bird is much easier to pluck and de-breast with a lot less mess.
+I chose migratory birds for my first hunt.
+The thought of field-dressing a deer or going after big game wasn’t in my wheelhouse at this point.
+A bird is much easier to pluck and de-breast with less mess.

-This makes it quite natural for a first hunt, especially coming from someone who has filleted hundreds if not thousands of fish already.
-But still, it’s an evolution so to speak.
+This makes it quite natural for a first hunt, especially coming from someone who has filleted hundreds of fish.
+But still, it’s an evolution, so to speak.

 What I didn’t know was how lax bird hunting is.
-When you hire a guide, who is a fellow hunter, you have someone to talk to with similar interests.
-I found my guide to be an amazing person with interesting stories and we quietly chatted away.
+When you hire a guide service, that person is also a fellow hunter.
+You now have someone to talk to with similar interests.
+I found my guide to be an amazing person with interesting stories.

 You can’t do that in a deer stand or on a coyote hunt.
 Unless there are birds close by that you are actively calling, you have some wiggle room to chill and enjoy your company.